 Dr. Kelly completed her post-secondary studies in the United States, after receiving an NCAA Division III women's ice hockey scholarship.
 She double-majored in Psychology and Forensics at Chatham University in Pittsburgh, Pennsylvania where she obtained her Bachelor of Arts Degree.
 She subsequently earned her Masters and Doctoral (Psy.D.) degrees from Alliant International University in Irvine, California.
 Following completion of her academic studies, Dr. Kelly returned to Ontario to complete an accredited pre-doctoral internship at Correctional Services Canada.
 Prior to being one of the founders of HISELER, KELLY & ASSOCIATES Dr. Kelly worked in the Ontario Provincial correctional system, Correctional Services Canada (CSC), and California Department of Corrections where she obtained an understanding of both the Canadian and American legal systems.

 Dr. Kelly is a professional member of the Ontario Psychological Association (OPA), Canadian Psychological Association (CPA), and American Psychological Association (APA).
 She also obtained certification as a clinical member with the Association for the Treatment of Sexual Abusers (ATSA).
-Dr. Kelly is a member of the Critical Incident Stress Management (CISM) team for the Ministry of Community Safety and Correctional Services.
+Dr. Kelly was previously a member of the Critical Incident Stress Management (CISM) team for the Ministry of Community Safety and Correctional Services.
 CISM provides short-term intervention to first responders exposed to a traumatic event.

 Dr. Kelly is particularly interested in reducing risk of reoffending in forensic populations.
 She is trained in conducting forensic evaluations for general, violent, and sexual recidivism with both contact and non-contact offences.
 She provides risk-management recommendations using the risk-need-responsivity (RNR) model and engages in individual and group treatment with those in conflict with the law.
 Her experience working within the criminal justice system has taught her to tailor her approach to meet the unique needs of her clients.